-Move to the Tutorials directory, click on Walking Through Spartan and click on Open (or double click on Walking Through Spartan).
+Move to the Tutorials directory\\, click on Walking Through Spartan and click on Open (or double click on Walking Through Spartan).

-^{} The results of quantum chemical calculations in this chapter have been obtained using the $\omega B97X-D/6-31G^$ density functional model.
+\ The results of quantum chemical calculations in this chapter have been obtained using the $\omega B97X-D/6-31G^$ density functional model.

-^{} For Windows, the Tutorials directory is found in Program Files/Wavefunction/Spartan18.
+\\ For Windows, the Tutorials directory is found in Program Files/Wavefunction/Spartan20.
 It needs to be copied to another location available to the user (we recommend Documents or Desktop) prior to opening it in Spartan.

-For Macintosh, this is located at the top of the Spartan18 disc image.
+For Macintosh, this is located at the top of the Spartan20 disc image.
+It needs to be copied to another location available to the user (we recommend Documents or Desktop).